27 of The Most Beautiful Greek Islands

 Responsible travel tip: There are donkeys for transport within the island, however, it is best to avoid burdening the already overworked animals and choose to walk, instead.

 Pro tip: Like in other parts of Greece, there are a lot of stray cats in Hydra.
-They don’t generally bother you but make sure to steer clear of them as they are often not inoculated.
-You might also want to keep this in mind if you are allergic.
+They don’t tend to bother you but you may want to steer clear if you’re allergic.

 The Cretan Islands

 The Cretan Islands are located in the southern Aegean Sea.
-Crete is the largest of the Greek islands and has about 80 smaller islands and islets surrounding it.
+Crete is the largest of the Greek islands, with about 80 smaller islands and islets surrounding it.

 Crete